polubarev/tg_bot_habits_ai_v2/README.md

 ## TODO

-- [ ] move to container
+- [x] move to container
-- [ ] create more user-friendly instructions
+- [x] create more user-friendly instructions
 - [ ] create user friendly config file
-- [ ] save to google sheets with correct type
+- [x] save to google sheets with correct type
 - [x] add dreams handler
+- [ ] store for existing users their preferences for sheet and config

 ## Contributing